Powered by RND

 About Sustainable Supply Chain

-The Sustainable Supply Chain podcast is where sustainability meets supply chain transformation - no fluff, no filters, just real conversations that matter.I’m Tom Raftery, and every Monday at 7am CET, I sit down with global supply chain leaders, startup founders, tech disruptors, and corporate changemakers to unpack the systems, data, and decisions shaping the future of sustainable operations.
-If your job touches supply chains, ESG, risk, resilience, or digital transformation, this podcast is made for you.Formerly known as the Digital Supply Chain podcast, this show has evolved into a platform laser-focused on climate-smart innovation, ethical sourcing, decarbonisation strategies, circular economy models, compliance, traceability, and tech-led solutions that scale.
-From Scope 3 emissions to supply chain transparency, we get into the gritty details, and yes, we have a bit of fun while we’re at it.⚡ Sustainable Supply Chain+ subscribers get full access to all 460+ episodes in the archive.🆓 Everyone can listen free to the latest 30 days of episodes, no strings attached.Our format is unscripted, informal, and always actionable.
-You’ll hear what’s working, what isn’t, and what’s next from the people doing the work, whether that’s tackling forced labour risks, leveraging AI for supplier monitoring, or rethinking procurement as a sustainability engine.Want to shape the conversation?
+The Sustainable Supply Chain Podcast is where sustainability meets supply-chain resilience and transformation - no fluff, no filters, just real conversations that matter.I’m Tom Raftery, and every Monday at 7 a.m.
+CET I sit down with global supply-chain leaders, startup founders, tech disruptors, and corporate changemakers to unpack the systems, data, and decisions shaping the future of sustainable and resilient operations.
+If your job touches supply chains, ESG, risk, resilience, or digital transformation, this podcast is made for you.Formerly known as The Digital Supply Chain Podcast, the show has evolved into a platform laser-focused on climate-smart innovation, ethical sourcing, decarbonisation strategies, circular-economy models, compliance, traceability, and tech-led solutions that scale.
+From Scope 3 emissions to supply-chain transparency and risk mitigation, we get into the gritty details - and yes, we have a bit of fun while we’re at it.⚡ Sustainable Supply Chain+ subscribers get full access to all 460+ episodes in the archive.🆓 Everyone can listen free to the latest 30 days of episodes, no strings attached.Our format is unscripted, informal, and always actionable.
+You’ll hear what’s working, what isn’t, and what’s next from the people doing the work - whether that’s tackling forced-labour risks, leveraging AI for supplier monitoring, re-localising production, or re-engineering procurement as a resilience engine.Want to shape the conversation?
 I’d love to hear from you.
-Drop me a line anytime at [email protected] - whether it’s feedback, a guest suggestion, or just a hello.Subscribe now and be part of the global shift toward smarter, cleaner, and more resilient supply chains.
+Drop me a line anytime at [email protected], whether it’s feedback, a guest suggestion, or just a hello.Subscribe now and be part of the global shift toward smarter, cleaner, and more resilient supply chains.

 Podcast website

-Listen to Sustainable Supply Chain, The Other Hand and many other podcasts from around the world with the radio.net app
+Listen to Sustainable Supply Chain, The Prof G Pod with Scott Galloway and many other podcasts from around the world with the radio.net app

 Get the free radio.net app